-A lot of people heading to Alaska inquire about the “best” sleeping bag to bring; i.e., what temperature rating to bring.
+A lot of people planning their Alaska backpacking trip inquire about the “best” sleeping bag to bring; i.e., what temperature rating to bring.
 My recommendation has always been for a warmer bag than many people typically expect.
 My advice for a summer bag in Alaska is 20deg F, (about -6deg C) and no warmer.

 Surely it’s not going to be below freezing in July, I hear folks respond?